 - Add all the sauce ingredients to a bowl.
 Make sure the herbs are well chopped, almost down to a grain like texture.
 The artichoke doesn't need to be chopped as small, but in small bits.
 Stir well.
 Add more oil if needed.
 Season with salt and pepper to taste.

 - Bring a large cast iron skillet to heat but do not add oil until the skillet is hot.
 To know when the skillet is hot hover your hand about two inches away from the bottom, if your hand feels hot within 5 seconds that's a good point.
 Carefully add the oil.
-If needed add more than a tbsp of oil, so as long as you 'coat' the bottom of the pan but do not create a pool of oil.
+If needed add more than a tablespoon of oil, so as long as you 'coat' the bottom of the pan but do not create a pool of oil.